kevinlindong/LofAI/README.md

 # lofAI

-An ai powered lo-fi music player with fun productivity features!
+An AI generated lofi music player that plays infinitely long tracks based on a selected mood.

 ## Screenshot: